czemu/nova-calendar-tool/README.md

 # Laravel Nova Calendar Tool

-This a tool for [Laravel Nova](https://nova.laravel.com/) which allows you to create, update and delete events on the calendar.
+This is a package for [Laravel Nova](https://nova.laravel.com/) which allows you to create, update and delete events on the calendar.
 It also has a Google Calendar integration.

 ## Screeenshots